About the Photographic Archive

-The Photographic Archive of the Société Jersiaise contains over 60,000 images dating from the mid 1840s to the present day and is the principal Jersey collection of nineteenth and early twentieth century photography.
-The Island of Jersey has played host to a rich photographic history as a territory lying on the cusp of Britain and France, the two cultures responsible for pioneering the medium of photography itself.
+The Photographic Archive of the Société Jersiaise contains over 125,000 items dating from the mid-1840s to the present day and is the principal Jersey collection of nineteenth and early twentieth-century photography.
+The Island of Jersey has a rich history of photographic practice as a territory geographically and culturally positioned between Britain and France, two nations that were prominent in developing the medium of photography.

 The Société Jersiaise was formed in 1873.
 Included in its founding objectives were the creation of a museum and library.
 Publication of a Bulletin Annual commenced in 1875, and an annex to the society’s second Annual Report for 1876 drew the attention of members to the importance of a number of important subjects including, ‘Recording in permanent photography local prehistoric monuments, buildings and ruins.’
 The Société Jersiaise realised its aim of opening a museum in 1877.

 With the practice and collecting of photography already identified as priorities, these activities were continued as significant parts of the society’s museum and library.
 Multiple interests in the medium of photography, as a method for recording research, as documentary and scientific records and as an independent art form are actively maintained by society members to the present day.
 These patterns of development, established over more than 140 years, have resulted in the accumulation of a photographic archive which is remarkable in its insular context.